torproject/support/README.md

 ## Reporting Bugs or Feedback

 Bugs and feedback issues can be submitted on [GitLab](https://gitlab.torproject.org/tpo/web/support/-/issues).
 To create a new issue, please [request a new account](https://gitlab.onionize.space/) to access Tor Project's GitLab instance.
+The process for an account creation may require a couple of hours before another human approves it.

 ## What is Lektor?
 Lektor is the static site generator behind this website.
 Documentation can be found [here.](https://www.getlektor.com/docs/)